Utah man suing Gwyneth Paltrow for allegedly knocking him down on skis, injuring him

 He claims that after the collision, “Paltrow got up, turned and skied away," leaving him "stunned, lying in the snow.”

-It also alleges that a Deer Valley ski instructor, who allegedly accompanied Paltrow on the slopes, approached Sanderson, without having seen the crash and "falsely" accused him of causing it.
+It also alleges that a ski instructor at the resort in Park City, Utah, who allegedly accompanied Paltrow on the slopes, approached Sanderson, without having seen the crash and "falsely" accused him of causing it.

 Sanderson is seeking damages in excess of $3.1 million, according to the lawsuit.